roosbot/Bootcamp-Assignments/module-2/Reading-Stats-Concepts/Deliverable.md

 Don't hesitate to use more articles if you want to :)

 *The problem in science with p-values is that the threshold of the p-values are used to make yes-or-no decisions.
 Nowadays decisions rely on the threshold of statistical significance.
 When a p-value is 'accepted' (P<0.05) so is the hypothesis.
 And when the p-value is too high, it is dismissed and so is the hypothesis.
 However, this does not mean there is or isn't a proven effect.
-The lower the P-value and therefore the higher the confidence interval, the more more confidence we have in the fact that the hypothesis is true.
+The lower the P-value and therefore the higher the confidence interval, the more confidence we have in the fact that the hypothesis is true.
 The lower the confidence interval, the 'easier' it is to accept hypothesis.
-However, this does not mean that if P > 0.05 it isn't tue.
+However, this does not mean that if P > 0.05 the hypothesis needs to be rejected.
 We just have less confidence too accept it.
 In other words, the P value is not set in stone and can differ even when experiments are perfectly replicated.
 Thus, it is not reliable for yes-or-no decision-making.

 *Instead of making decisions based on the p-value, it is important to emphasize the observed effect or point estimate and its intervals.
 The closer to the point estimate, the higher the confidence.
 The values that fall outside of the intervals limit are not incompatible, they are just less compatible.
 This will avoid blunt conclusions and encourage details in statistical articles to explain the results and it's evidence next to the statistical numbers.

-* To conclude: Do not use p value to decide whether a result refutes or supports a scientific hypothesis.
-Discuss the reasons of your results, both statistical but also background evidence, data quality and understanding of underlying mechanisms
+*To conclude: Do not use p value to decide whether a result refutes or supports a scientific hypothesis.
+Discuss the reasons of your results, both statistical but also background evidence, data quality and understanding of underlying mechanisms.

 ## Challenge 3: Applying testing to a specific case: A/B testing.
 A/B testing is a widely used tool to understand differences between two samples.
 It is a way to measure the impact of something we did: